Business

 FAQ

-How many brand voice statements do I need in a style guide?
+how many brand voice statements should a style guide have

 Most effective style guides use three to five voice descriptors.
-Fewer than three feels underdeveloped; more than six becomes hard to apply consistently.
-Each descriptor works best when paired with a short explanation, a few example phrases, and a short list of what to avoid — so generate six to eight here and select the strongest.
+Fewer than three feels underdeveloped; more than six becomes hard for writers to apply consistently.
+Generate a larger batch here, read them aloud, and keep the ones that feel immediately right for your brand and audience.

 Brand voice is fixed — it reflects your brand's personality and stays consistent across all content.
-Tone shifts by context: you might use the same core voice while being warmer in a customer complaint response and more energetic in a product launch email.
+Tone shifts by context: you might use the same core voice while being warmer in a complaint response and more energetic in a product launch email.
 Think of voice as the instrument and tone as how loudly or softly you play it.
+The generator produces voice statements that then guide how tone flexes across situations.

-Can I use these statements directly in a brand document?
+can I paste these statements directly into my brand guidelines

 Yes — the statements are written to slot into a style guide or content brief without heavy editing.
-Review each one for fit with your specific brand, swap out any words that don't feel right, and add one or two brand-specific examples underneath each statement to make them more actionable for your team.
+Review each one for fit with your specific product and audience, swap any words that feel off, and add a real before-and-after copy example beneath each statement to make it immediately actionable for your team.